The library board is responsible for setting policy. The following list provides links to some of the policies.

 H. Requests for Withdrawal or Addition of Material

 When any patron objects to the presence or absence of any library materials, the complaint will be given a hearing.
 All complaints to staff members will be referred to a supervisor who will discuss the matter with the complainant.
-If the patron wishes, he will be supplied with the “Request For Reconsideration of Library Materials” form, appended hereto.
+If the patron wishes, he will be supplied with the “Request For Reconsideration of Library Materials” form.
 If it is a request for withdrawal of materials, the Director, with the Materials Selection Committee, will examine the item in question, check reviews, and determine whether it conforms to the standards of the materials selection policy.
 If it is a request for an addition of materials, the Director, with the Materials Selection Committee, will check reviews and consider or reconsider its addition.
 The Director, with the Materials Selection Committee, will decide whether or not to add, withdraw or restrict the material in question and will write to the complainant giving reason for the decision.
 Materials subject to complaint shall not be removed pending final action.
-All “Requests for Reconsideration of Library Materials” forms will be submitted to the Cape Girardeau Public Library Board of Trustees.
+All “Requests for Reconsideration of Library Materials” forms and any action taken by the Materials Selection Committee will be shared with the Cape Girardeau Public Library Board of Trustees.

 No person who has been issued a concealed carry endorsement by the Missouri director of revenue under Section 571.094 RSMo or who has been issued a valid permit or endorsement to carry concealed firearms issued by another state or political subdivision of another state, shall, by authority of that endorsement or permit, be allowed to carry a concealed firearm or to openly carry a firearm in any building or portion of a building owned, leased or controlled by the Library District.